Flaky Kabocha Hand Pies

 Instructions

-• Cook Kabocha Squash: Cut the kabocha squash into bite-sized pieces.
-Steam or boil the pieces for about 10 minutes or until they become tender.
+1. Cook Kabocha Squash: Cut the kabocha squash into bite-sized pieces.
+Steam or boil them for about 10 minutes, or until tender.

-• Make Kabocha Filling: Let the kabocha pieces cool slightly, and use a knife to remove the skin.
+2. Make the Kabocha Filling: Let the cooked kabocha cool slightly, then remove the skin with a knife.
 In a bowl, mash the kabocha with a fork or potato masher until smooth.
-Melt the butter and stir it into the mashed kabocha.
-Add a pinch of salt to taste and mix well to create a smooth filling.
+Stir in the melted butter and a pinch of salt, mixing well until the mixture is creamy.

-• Prepare the Pie Sheets: Cut each pie sheet into thirds to create smaller rectangular pieces.
-For half of the rectangles, make a few small slits on top to allow steam to escape during baking.
+3. Prepare the Pastry Sheets: Cut each puff pastry sheet into three equal rectangles.
+On half of the pieces, cut a few small slits on top (this allows steam to escape while baking).

-• Assemble the Pies: Place one tablespoon of kabocha filling in the center of an unslit pie sheet.
-Cover with a slit pie sheet, aligning the edges.
-Use a fork to press down firmly along the edges, sealing the filling inside.
-Repeat with the remaining pie sheets and filling.
+4. Assemble the Pies: Place 1 tablespoon of filling in the center of each unslit pastry piece.
+Cover with a slit pastry piece.
+Press the edges firmly with a fork to seal the filling inside.
+Repeat with the remaining pastry and filling.

-• Bake the Pies: Line a baking sheet with parchment paper or a silicone baking mat.
-Place the assembled pies on the baking sheet and bake in the preheated oven at 180°C (350°F) for about 15-18 minutes, or until the pies are golden brown and the crust is flaky.
+6. Bake the Pies: Line a baking sheet with parchment paper or a silicone baking mat.
+Arrange the pies on the sheet and bake in a preheated oven at 180°C (350°F) for 15–18 minutes, or until golden brown and flaky.

 Notes

-• If your kabocha squash isn’t sweet enough, you can sweeten the filling by adding more sugar, honey, or maple syrup to taste.
+• If your kabocha isn’t sweet enough, you can sweeten the filling by adding some sugar, honey, or maple syrup to taste.

 Nutrition